PacktPublishing/starter-blog/README.md

 ### Querying data in pages with GraphQL
 **What was covered in this section:**
-- import GraphQL and add our query to our index file
+- Import GraphQL and add our query to our index file
-- pass that data into into our component and check out the data in the console
+- Pass that data into into our component and check out the data in the console
-- update some of our content to use our data
+- Update some of our content to use our data

 **Our query from the first video:**
 ```